UDN

 Opening Cascade

-1 Menu Bar and Tool Bar.
-Visualization and navigation tools.
+1. Menu Bar - Visualization and navigation tools.

-2 Preview Pane.
-Shows the current particle system (including all emitters contained in that system).
+3. Preview Pane - Shows the current particle system (including all emitters contained in that system).
 Controls in the Sim toolbar options set simulation speed.

 Menu Bar